 On the Celtic Origin page I discuss the DNA evidence that identifies Shattockes and our genetic cousins the Parrishs and Byars as descendants of Alpine La Tène Celts from southern Germany and Switzerland and the Yamnaya tribes from Eurasian Pontic steppe before that.
 The evidence indicates we were immigrants to England sometime between 400 BC and 1400 AD, with the weight of the evidence indicating arrival in England in the early to late medieval period.
 Records in the middle of the 15th century indicate a presence in two villages in Somerset, Bishop's Hull and Stogumber.
-Shattockes spread to other Somerset villages, and as far west as North Molton and Exeter in Devon.
-By the late 16th century Shattockes are found as far east as London, along the coast of Dorset and Devon and as far north as Bristol.
+Shattockes spread to other Somerset villages, and as far west as North Molton and Exeter in Devon and north east to the East Anglia counties.
+By the late 16th century Shattockes are found north of London in East Anglia, along the coast of Dorset and Devon and as far north as Bristol.
 In the early 17th century there were migrants to the Americas.
 In the late 18th century and during 19th century there was a diaspora to Canada, Australia, New Zealand, India and the United States.

 On this page I present the story of the Shattockes in England, from the beginning of written records until the massive diaspora of Shattockes to the English colonies.
 We were a wandering horde.